CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 As this is a upper division course you'll likely want to make use of my office hours for help as it is unlikely there are tutors or other such resources.

 We will be using Piazza for a class discussion board.
-You'll be invited via email; however there a link to the discussion board on the links page as well.
-General questions about the course, clarifications for an assignment, etc should be asked here so that other students in the course can benefit and I don't need to answer the same question multiple times.
-If you email me a question that should have been posted to the discussion board I'll ask you to ask it on the discussion board before I'll answer it.
+You should automatically be enrolled when you enrolled in this course on Moodle.
+You should post any general questions here first as this will allow more students to benefit from the answer vs me potentially answering the same questions numerous times.

 Additionally, you can email me directly with any specific questions, the distinction would be help with your code or assignment that would be unique to you and sharing with the class on the discussion board would be considered cheating.
 Make sure you put **'CSCI340'** in the subject so it will be filtered correctly. **ALL EMAIL WITH NO SUBJECT WILL NOT BE OPENED**, so if you send me an email without a subject do not expect a response as I will not open it or respond to it.